Skip to main content

 By default, your Langflow server at http://localhost:7860 isn't exposed to the public internet.
 However, you can forward Langflow server traffic with a forwarding platform like ngrok or zrok to make your server public.

-When your Langflow server is public, you can do things like deploy your Langflow MCP server externally, serve API requests, and share your playground externally.
+When your Langflow server is public, you can do things like deploy your Langflow MCP server externally, serve API requests, and share a flow's Playground publicly.

 Prerequisites